Wedding Day Photography Tips

 3 | Choosing a location for your bridal and couples session

-When choosing a location for your bridal and couples session (which generally always takes place after your ceremony and before your reception), I suggest minimising your locations.
+When choosing a location for your bridal and couples session (which generally always takes place after your ceremony and before your reception but can be be done prior to your ceremony also if that’s what you want), I suggest minimising your locations.

 If you have a beautiful wedding venue, then there will likely be some amazing locations on site that we can go to take photos.
 If you have another location in mind, be mindful of how long it will take to travel there and return to your reception as we don’t want to be travelling long distances when we could be taking beautiful images!

-I would suggest choosing one location off-site and at that location we can speak about the variety of photo opportunities that will be available there.
-Even if the background does not seem amazing, I can certainly get creative and work with any location that we’re at.
+I would suggest choosing one location off-site and at that location your photographer can speak to you about the variety of photo opportunities that will be available there.
+Even if the background doesn’t seem amazing, a good photographer can certainly get creative and work with the location that you’re at.

 When it comes to creating beautiful images, light is key!
 The most magical time of the day is golden hour and the hour or two leading up to it.
 (Golden hour is when the sun is setting and you get amazing golden hues throughout the sky and the sun peeking just over the horizon).

-When you’re planning out your schedule, I would highly suggest scheduling in the bridal location photos and then the couples session as close to golden hour as possible so we can create photos in this exquisite light.
+When you’re planning out your schedule, I would highly suggest scheduling in the bridal location photos and then the couples session as close to golden hour as possible so your couple photos can be created in this exquisite light.

 4 | Hire great vendors so your day runs smoothly

 The people that you have involved in making your day happen, can be the difference between a smooth running day and one that becomes really stressful.